gravitl/netmaker-docs/integrating-non-native-devices.rst

    :alt: pfSense enable WireGuard tunnel interface
    :align: center

-If you're trying to connect to an Internet Gateway, then click on the 'Add a new gateway' button.
-Depending on your use case, you may tick the Default Gateway checkbox so that all internet traffic routes through the Netmaker Internet Gateway.
-Then go to System -> General Setup and, again depending on your use case, in the DNS Server Settings select the Netmaker Internet Gateway so that domain name resolution traffic will pass through it instead of the other gateways
+If you're trying to connect to a Netmaker Internet Gateway, then click on the 'Add a new gateway' button.
+Depending on your use case, you may tick the Default Gateway checkbox so that all internet traffic will route through the Netmaker Internet Gateway.
+Then go to System -> General Setup and, [again] depending on your use case, select the Netmaker Internet Gateway in the DNS Server Settings so that domain name resolution traffic will pass through it instead of the other gateways

 .. image:: images/integration-pfsense-if-internet-gw.jpg
    :width: 80%
    :alt: pfSense create an internet gateway
    :align: center

-G. If you just want to connect to an Internet Gateway, you don't need to do this step.
-Otherwire, create a Firewall rule for WireGuard allowing traffic between it and the target resource.
+G. If you just need to connect to an Internet Gateway, you don't need to do this step.
+Otherwise create a Firewall rule for WireGuard, allowing traffic between it and the target resource.
 For this guide we are going to allow ICMP traffic between WireGuard tunnel interface and the LAN so that we can do pings.
 Go to Firewall -> Rules -> [OPT1] and add a rule similar to what is shown in the screenshot below

 .. image:: images/integration-pfsense-fw-init.jpg
    :width: 80%